Brendan Shea

 Marine Scientist

-I am currently seeking full-time, part-time, or contract opportunities, especially those focused on movement ecology, telemetry data analysis, etc. Please contact me at brendan@brendandshea.com with any opportunities!
+I am currently seeking full-time, part-time, or contract opportunities - please contact me at brendan@brendandshea.com with any opportunities!

-I am a marine biologist and conservationist working to inform the conservation of large marine predators, in particular sharks.
-My research interests generally center around the movement ecology and ecological role of sharks (particularly predator-prey dynamics and risk effects), with a focus on how marine protected areas may benefit shark populations.
-I use a variety of technologies and methods, including acoustic and satellite telemetry, biologging, baited remote underwater videos (BRUVs), environmental synthesis/big data approaches and more to address these questions.
-I hold a PhD in Fisheries and Wildlife Sciences from Virginia Tech and MS in Marine Biology from Northeastern University, and currently work as a Research Associate with the conservation NGO Beneath the Waves.
+I am a marine ecologst, data scientist and conservationist working to inform the conservation of large marine predators, in particular sharks.
+My research interests generally center around the movements, space use and spatial distribution of animals, with additional focuses on predator-prey dynamics and evaluating the role of marine protected areas as a means for conservation.
+I use a variety of approaches, including advanced spatial and quantitative analyses and data integration workflows, in conjunction with established field methods such as acoustic and satellite telemetry, biologging, baited remote underwater videos (BRUVs), and more to address these questions.
+I hold a PhD in Fisheries and Wildlife Sciences from Virginia Tech and an MS in Marine Biology from Northeastern University, and currently work as a Research Associate with the conservation NGO Beneath the Waves.

-When I'm not on the water for my research, you can typically find me near it for something else: fishing surfing, diving, or just spending time with friends and family.
+When I'm not on the water for my research, you can typically find me near it for something else: surfing, kayaking, fishing, diving, or just spending time with friends and family.
 I also enjoy skateboarding, playing hockey, hiking, and just about everything Boston sports.